fuseio/fuse-network/nethermind/OE_Migration.md

 2. **Download & install Nethermind**.
 Please refer to the [quickstart.sh guide](https://github.com/fuseio/fuse-network/tree/master/nethermind).
 3. **Monitor** the command line while running the quickstart.sh script file and verify that the public address matches the node address.

+- Things to look for
   - `Private key is present in the directory.
 Your public address 0x0..........`
   - `Skipping creating new private key...`

 #### Step 5: Verifying the Migration